Dueling Banjos: Parodies and cover versions

 Comedian Martin Mull spoofed the song with an instrumental "Dueling Tubas" on his 1973 comedy album Martin Mull & His Fabulous Furniture In Your Living Room.

 The Randy Stonehill song "Big Ideas (In a Shrinking World)," from the album Equator, contains a brief joke about "Dueling Bagpipes."

 British punk band Toy Dolls adapted the song as "Drooling Banjos" on their 1993 album Absurd-Ditties.

 In "Dueling Pizzas", a production video from Season 7, Episode 19 of America's Funniest Home Videos, which first aired in 1996, two people pretend to play the song on cheese pulls from pizza slices.
 The video won the second place prize, $3,000.

-The TV show Family Guy parodied the song in a scene where Michael Moore and Peter Griffin end up in a farting contest after taking neighboring bathroom stalls.